Lewis418/Keylogger-Code/README.md

 24/04/2024 17:30 PM
 I have created a batch script that checks to see whether the keyboard module is installed or not and if not then it installs it, this file will make sure that the key logger itself will work if the individual has python installed and has python added to the command line PATH.

+24/04/2024 23:15 PM
+I have created a batch script to check if python is installed in the first place and if not then it will be installed quietly through the command line, the only problem is that windows defender warns you that the file has an unknown publisher, I guess if the attacker quickly ran the start script and allowed windows to run it then left the computer it would be fine but still id say I need to find a way to counteract that.